nguyentrongphuc/Document/Repositories/Git/README.md

         git add <file name>
     *State all the files:*
         git add .
+    *Adds content from all *.txt files under Documentation directory and its subdirectories:* git add Documentation/\*.txt
+        Note that the asterisk * is quoted from the shell in this example; this lets the command include the files from subdirectories of Documentation/ directory.

+    *Considers adding content from all git-*.sh scripts:* git add git-*.sh

 ## Commit files
     git commit -m "Example commit message"